Cray-HPE/docs-csm/operations/rack_resiliency/README.md

 To address these issues, CSM 1.7.0 introduces the Rack Resiliency feature, which provides management rack level resiliency to maintain HA of critical management services due to a single rack failure.
 This feature prevents system-wide outages, allowing for successful execution of user jobs or scheduling new ones.

 **NOTE**:
-- This feature is disabled by default.
+* This feature is disabled by default.
-- This feature does not address routine maintenance scenario.
+* This feature does not address routine maintenance scenarios.

 # Key terminology